Wolf Administration Awards $3 Million in Funding to Protect Pennsylvanians Experiencing Homelessness This Winter

 Another request for proposals to award the remaining $16.9 million of ESG-CV funds available, which will include all eligible ESG-CV activities, will be released in the beginning of 2021.

 Assistance is also available for individuals until April 9, 2021 through the Low-Income Home Energy Assistance Program (LIHEAP).
 LIHEAP provides assistance for home heating bills so low-income Pennsylvanians can stay warm and safe during the winter months.
 Assistance is available for renters and homeowners.
-Pennsylvanians can apply for LIHEAP and other public assistance programs on the PA COMPASS website.
+Pennsylvanians can apply for LIHEAP and other public assistance programs online at www.compass.state.pa.us.